Skip to Content

 If you decide to go to Vietnam, you should consider all the requirements of entry in order to avoid unpleasant and stressful situations.
 Check all the necessary information before your trip and prepare all the documents.

-Firstly, think about a valid passport that won’t expire within the next 6 months.
+Firstly, make sure to have a valid passport that won’t expire within the next 6 months when planning a trip to Vietnam.
 Then, apply for a Vietnamese visa.
 The best option is an electronic visa that can be obtained online on the VisaFly.com website.
 The process of application is very easy; you just need to:

 1. Complete the application form by providing the necessary information such as name, surname, date of birth, etc.